-Peru's president asks cabinet to take anti-corruption pledge
+Peru's president asks Cabinet to take anti-corruption pledge

 Associated Press

-LIMA, Peru (AP) — Peru’s newest president, Dina Boluarte, swore in a new Cabinet Saturday just three days after becoming the country’s first female head of state, and asked each minister to pledge not to be corrupt while in office.
+LIMA, Peru (AP) — Peru’s newest president, Dina Boluarte, swore in her Cabinet on Saturday just three days after becoming the country’s first female head of state and asked each minister to pledge not to be corrupt while in office.

-Boluarte on Saturday asked each of the eight men and eight women to swear or promise to perform their duties “loyally and faithfully without committing acts of corruption.”
+She asked each of the nine men and eight women to swear or promise to perform their duties “loyally and faithfully without committing acts of corruption.”
+All Cabinet members knelt before her and wore red-and-white sashes tied around their waists.
+A large crucifix was placed in front of most Cabinet members when they responded to Boluarte’s question.

 Fluent in Spanish and Quechua, Boluarte was elected as vice president on the presidential ticket that brought the center-left Castillo to power last year.
 She was minister of development and social inclusion during the 17-month administration of Castillo, a rural schoolteacher with no previous political experience.